10 Wildlife Conservation Programs for Endangered Species

 Challenges

-These centers face relentless pressures: expanding palm-oil plantations, illegal logging, and ongoing stress on the animals during transport and rebuilding.
+These centres face relentless pressures: expanding palm-oil plantations, illegal logging, and ongoing stress on the animals during transport and rebuilding.
 A Reddit post from February 2025 shared concerns that recent funding freezes from USAID and US Fish & Wildlife could significantly impact habitat protection and release operations.
 Additionally, skin irritations from toxic flora in release areas have been reported, prompting medical teams to adjust treatment plans accordingly.

 Successes